Fraud and Compliance

 Picture this - not that!

 They say a picture paints a thousand words but what if none of them are relevant to your expense claim?
+Trying to submit expenses when you're in a hurry or distracted can lead to mistakes and inaccuracies.

 To prove their locations, one user uploaded a photo of their assembled, smiling colleagues in situ, whilst another decided to send a photograph of their office table and chairs rather than a picture of their receipts.